-The government fails to allege falsity with respect to both.
-The government summarily claims that these statements are misrepresentations because more than a month after the statements were made, GTV investors deposited funds into bank accounts held in Saraca's name and because

-\$100 million of the money raised was invested in a hedge fund in Saraca's name.
+The government fails to allege falsity with respect to either statement.
+The government summarily claims that these statements are misrepresentations because more than a month after the statements were made, GTV investors deposited funds into bank accounts held in Saraca's name and because \$100 million of the money raised was invested in a hedge fund in Saraca's name.
 But the Indictment notably fails to allege any deception associated with investors' depositing of money into Saraca's bank accounts.
-(Ind., ¶ 13.)
+(Ind., ¶ 16(h).)

 The government in fact concedes that Saraca is the parent company of GTV.
-(Id., ¶ 13(f).)
+(Id., ¶ 16(f).)
 There is nothing inherently fraudulent about an intercompany transfer between a parent and subsidiary, even where those transfers are undocumented.
-Great Atl. & Pac.
+See, e.g., Great Atl. & Pac.
 Tea Co., Inc. v.
-380 Yorktown Food Corp., No. 16-CV-5250 (NSR), 2020 WL 4432065, at 19 (S.D.N.Y.
+380 Yorktown Food Corp., No. 16 Civ.
+5250 (NSR), 2020 WL 4432065, at \19 (S.D.N.Y.
 July 31, 2020) (finding undocumented intercompany transfers not fraudulent).
 There may be any number of legitimate reasons for such a transfer.
-For example, although the GTV Private Placement was intended to raise \$200 million (see Declaration of Sidhardha Kamaraju, dated November 15, 2023 ("Kamaraju Decl."), Ex.
-A (PPM) at 16), 9 more than \$450 million dollars' worth of investor funds were ultimately received.
-(Ind., ¶ 13(e).)
-Thus, rather than leaving more than \$250 million of excess capital on GTV's books, it would be entirely rational for GTV to lend money to Saraca, thus earning interest on the loan for GTV and providing cheaper debt to Saraca.
-10 Earning a return on what would otherwise be dead cash on GTV's books would be a use of the funds that "expand and strengthen the business."
+For example, although the GTV Private Placement was intended to raise \$200 million (see Declaration of Sidhardha Kamaraju, dated February 7, 2024 ("Kamaraju Decl."), Ex.
+A (PPM) at 16), more than \$450 million dollars' worth of investor funds were ultimately received.
+(Ind., ¶ 16(e).)
+Thus, rather than leaving more than \$250 million of excess capital on GTV's books, it would be entirely rational for GTV to lend

-9 While the Court must presume the truth of the Indictment's allegations on a motion to dismiss, where, as here, the charged offense is premised on a document and there is no dispute as to what the terms of that document are (though there may be a dispute as to the import of those terms), a court can appropriately consider that document.
+While the Court must presume the truth of the Indictment's allegations on a motion to dismiss, where, as here, the charged offense is premised on a document and there is no dispute as to what the terms of that document are (though there may be a dispute as to the import of those terms), a court can appropriately consider that document.
 See, e.g., United States v.
 General Dynamics Corp., 644 F. Supp.
 1497, 1500 (C.D.
 Cal.
 1986) (considering contract on motion to dismiss indictment because "[i]f [the terms of a contract] make it clear that the indictment should not proceed, it would be a travesty if the Defendants were forced to engage in a lengthy trial with the inevitable result that the Court would then dismiss the indictment once the Contract came into evidence"), rev'd on other grounds in 828 F.2d 1356 (9th Cir.
 1987); United States v.
-Liberto, 19-CR-0600 (RDB), 2020 WL 5994959, at 7 (D. Md.
+Liberto, No. 19 Cr.
+0600 (RDB), 2020 WL 5994959, at \7 (D. Md.
 Oct.
 9, 2020) (courts may consider the terms of a contract that is "the very subject of the indictment").